 Triple positive breast cancer is positive for HER2, ER and PR.
 You will receive HER2 directed therapies as well as hormone therapy.

 Triple negative breast cancer is negative for HER2, ER and PR.
 Therefore, HER2 directed therapy and hormone therapy are not utilized.
 Typical treatment is chemotherapy.

 Preliminary information about your cancer’s type will come from a biopsy and imaging tests such as ultrasounds, mammograms and MRIs.
 More specific answers can come from your pathology report.
-Your doctor will also describe your cancer in more detail by classifying its stage.
+Your doctor will also describe your cancer in more detail when you discuss breast cancer stages.